tiyashapal22/test/project/report.md

 	- The table shows totals for successful, partially successful, and failed jobs for each client that is in scope.
 	-  When clicking on one of the totals, this will open a drill-down report to see the details of the selected jobs.
 	-  It is recommended to run this report on specific groups of clients by modifying the scope selector.
-	-  It is recommended to run this report on specific groups of clients by modifying the scope selector## Ransomware Risk Assessment Dashboard
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Job Success by Client## Ransomware Risk Assessment Dashboard(1000)
 ### Report Short Description
 `Dashboard to highlight the risk of under-protected assets which if exposed to a Ransomware threat may become unavailable and may even incur financial loss to the enterprise.
 It also highlights any presence of files with well-known ransomware extensions across your environment`
 ### Information
     Last Updaated  : No Data Available
     Avg Execution Time(recent) : No Data Available